-This week, Orji debuted yet another fashion campaign which is also a call-to-action.
-Her #EndSARS campaign is a remake of Tiwa Savage’s "49-99" music video originally directed by Meji Alabi of JM Films and calls for continued dialogue about the injustices taking place in Nigeria.
-In a recent Instagram post, Orji wrote:
+Nicolette Orji, popularly known as Nikki Billie Jean, debuted her new fashion campaign on Saturday which is also an #EndSARS call-to-action.
+The campaign is a remake of Nigerian singer, Tiwa Savage’s "49-99" music video and calls for continued dialogue about the current injustices taking place in Nigeria.

-The phrase 49-99 was coined by Fela Kuti in his 1978 hit song, “Shuffering and Shmiling.”
-49-99 references a transit bus, known in Nigeria as a molué, which originally seats a maximum of 49 passengers but often has twice that number - 99 passengers.
-This is a direct reflection of the poor economic conditions in Nigeria and of the hard life many Nigerians endure.
-During Tiwa Savage’s London listening party last year, she said her "49-99" song, "encourages the young to put down the sense of inheritance and to work for what they desire in life, for a better tomorrow."
+The phrase 49-99, coined by Fela Kuti in his 1978 hit song, “Shuffering and Shmiling,” refers to a transit bus known in Nigeria as a molué.
+The bus originally seats a maximum of 49 passengers but often has twice that number, 99 said Orji.
+It is a direct reflection of the country's economic conditions and the life many Nigerians endure.

 When Tiwa Savage saw the remake video of her song on Twitter, she appreciated it.
 "It must have taken so much to re-create this," Tiwa commented on Orji's post.
 "Thank you!"